A Strong Password is Your Best Security

 You probably enter at least one password every day.
 A strong password safeguards all your data and allows you to trust the computer or device that you are using.
 Is your password strong enough to protect you from malicious activity?

 Today, we all utilize more online accounts than ever.
+In act, it’s been estimated that the average email is tied to around 130 unique accounts.
 While this means that we can access almost anything we want within a matter of seconds, it also means that we have a myriad of usernames and passwords to keep track of.
+This can be a daunting task, especially when we’re expected to create and memorize dozens of different passwords that all look like this: Rk0c-7SN!B$+qS.

 Make sure you are using strong passwords by following the guidelines below.